Massive photons: an infrared regularization scheme for lattice QCD+QED

-Uncorrelated photon field configurations $A_\mu$ were generated using two different lattice actions: a conventional massless Coulomb gauge-fixed action with the zero-mode removed~\cite{Portelli:2010yn}, and a naive lattice discretized form of \Eq{noncompact_u1}, where derivatives are replaced by finite differences.
-Note that in Euclidean space, Landau gauge is a complete gauge-fixing condition, and therefore in the latter case, the path integration over nonzero-modes is well defined in the $m_\gamma\to0$ limit.
-The photon mass values considered in this work lie on the interval $m_\gamma/\bar m_\pi \in [1/14,1]$, and are provided in \Tab{valence_quark_masses}.
-In both cases, we obtain lattice QCD+QED gauge configurations by post-multiplying the QCD configurations by $e^{i e Q_q A_\mu}$, where $Q_u=2/3$, $Q_d=Q_s=-1/3$.
-Correlation functions were then estimated on the background QCD+QED gauge fields.
-For studies of isospin splittings, the electroquenched approximation results in errors that appear at a higher order in isospin breaking.
+The uncorrelated photon field configurations $A_\mu$ were generated using two different lattice actions: a conventional massless Coulomb gauge-fixed action with the zero mode removed ~\cite{Duncan:1996xy,Duncan:1996sq,Portelli:2010yn} ($\textrm{QED}_{TL}$)~\footnote{Note that this formulation of QED violates reflection positivity, leading to the ill-behavior of charged particle propagators for $T \to \infty$ at fixed $L$ \cite{Borsanyi:2014jba}.
+Our $\textrm{QED}_{TL}$ computation uses $T/L \sim 1$, for which the FV effect is mild.}, and a naive lattice discretized form of \Eq{noncompact_u1} ($\textrm{QED}_{M}$), where the derivatives are replaced by finite differences.
+Note that in Euclidean space, Landau gauge is a complete gauge-fixing condition, and therefore in the latter case, the path integration over nonzero modes is well defined in the $m_\gamma\to0$ limit.
+The photon mass values considered in this work are given by $m_\gamma/\bar m_\pi \in [1/14,1/7,1/4,1/3,5/12,1/2,7/12,1]$.
+In both cases, results were obtained by computing correlation functions on QCD+QED gauge configurations generated by postmultiplying each QCD configuration by a single $e^{i e Q_q A_\mu}$, where $Q_u=2/3$, $Q_d=Q_s=-1/3$.
+In the electroquenched approximation with SU(3) flavor symmetry, isospin splittings have missing contributions that are $O(\alpha^2)$, and therefore negligible for this study.